aspose-words-cloud/aspose-words-cloud-docs/words/plugins/zapier/_index.md

 ## Connect Aspose.Words Cloud to hundreds of other apps with Zapier

-Being integrated to Zapier platform, you can explore and utilize a powerful [resource pool](https://zapier.com/apps/asposewords/integrations) of document processing templates, called "Zaps", created by Aspose to automate your office daily tasks.
-Each template has one app as the **Trigger**, that identifies the source, where your information comes from and which causes one or more **Actions** in other apps, where your data gets sent automatically.
+Being integrated to Zapier platform, you can explore and utilize a powerful [Resource Pool](https://zapier.com/apps/asposewords/integrations) of document processing templates, called "Zaps", created by Aspose to automate your office daily tasks.
+Each template has one app as a **Trigger**, that identifies the source, where your information comes from and which causes one or more **Actions** in other apps, where your data gets sent automatically.

 A strong and effective synergy is achieved by capturing events in one information system, like the creation of documents in Google Drive, Dropbox, OneDrive, and triggering linked document-processing actions, provided by Aspose Cloud Services: